Table of contents

 The state lottery, which was introduced in 1991 after voter approval, is allowed under Texas law as a legal gambling activity.
 It offers various draw games and scratch-off tickets where players get prizes if they win.
 The Texas Lottery Commission lottery operates this gambling system strictly, and most of the proceeds are often directed to the state’s public education.

-Pool betting on horse and greyhound races is another legal gambling activity in the state, governed by the Texas Racing Commission.
+Pool betting on licensed horse races is a legal gambling activity in the state, governed by the Texas Racing Commission.
 Here, the purveyor, who must have a racing license from the state, holds a race, and many punters pool their bets together.
 Prizes are distributed to the winners from a large pool holding all the bets.

 The state allows bingo games and raffles for nonprofit organizations looking to raise funds for charity.
 However, these organizations must adhere to strict regulations about the operation and use of proceeds.
 The Texas Lottery Commission acts as the regulatory body to ensure that charitable events adhere to these rules.